A class of $d$-dimensional regular black holes: Shadows, Thermodynamics and Gravitational collapse: BH Thermodynamics

 \subsection{Heat capacity}

 The goal of this section is to explore the local stability properties of the regular BH \eqref{ad1} by calculating its heat capacity for a constant magnetic charge.
 The heat capacity, $ C_{ q} $, determines the local thermodynamic stability of the BH.
 Specifically, a positive heat capacity $ C_{ q} > 0 $ indicates that the BH is locally stable under thermal fluctuations, and a negative heat capacity $ C_{ q} < 0 $ implies that the BH is locally unstable.
-A change in the sign of $ C_{ q} $ is significant because it often signals a phase transition, indicating a critical point in the BH's thermodynamic behavior \cite{ali, bonn1, Man:2013hza, ghosh1, ghosh2}.
-The heat capacity can be expressed as:
+A change in the sign of $ C_{ q} $ is significant because it often signals a phase transition